-Played in hundreds of casinos around the world and online, blackjack is a widely known gambling game that fascinates with its obvious simplicity and the mystery surrounding the practice of card counting.
-This game is fast, a spectacle to watch, and it involves an element of skill so it is no wonder it attracts professional gamblers and casual casino-goers alike.
+Played in hundreds of casinos around the world and online, blackjack is a widely known gambling game that fascinates players with its apparent simplicity and the mystique surrounding the practice of card counting.
+This game is fast-paced, a spectacle to watch, and it involves an element of skill, so it is no wonder it attracts professional gamblers and casual casino-goers alike.

-Often compared to poker for the skill factor in both of them, blackjack is much simpler and is played against a dealer rather than against other casino patrons who are likely to be more experienced than you.
-As with most gambling games and most things in life, blackjack is easy to learn but difficult to master.
-In fact, perfecting one’s skills often takes years, hard work and a lot of dedication.
-But this should not stop gambling enthusiasts from trying to improve in blackjack.
+Often compared to poker because both games require skill, blackjack is much simpler and is played against a dealer rather than against other casino patrons who may be more experienced than you.
+As with most gambling games – and most things in life – blackjack is easy to learn but difficult to master.
+Perfecting one’s skills often takes years, hard work, and a great deal of dedication, but this should not stop gambling enthusiasts from trying to improve.

-On the contrary, with the right sources of information, most people manage to easily learn the game and how to win consistently.
-Knowing the fundamental rules and principles is key to improving one’s skills but it is also fascinating to get a glimpse into the origins of blackjack and how it changed through time.
+On the contrary, with the right sources of information, most people can easily learn the game and discover how to win consistently.
+Knowing the fundamental rules and principles is key to improving one’s skills, but it is also fascinating to explore the origins of blackjack and how it has changed over time.

 History of Blackjack